Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 1. Check shutter slats for dents, bends, or misalignment.

-2. Inspect guide rails for dirt buildup or blockages.
+2. Inspect guide rails for dirt buildup, leaves, or blockages.

-3. Look for visible rust spots or corrosion starting points.
+3. Look for rust spots, chipped paint, or early corrosion.

-6. For automated shutters, watch for slow or inconsistent movement.
+6. For electric systems, watch for slow, uneven, or jerky movement.

 Monthly and Seasonal Maintenance Tasks

-2. Lubricate moving parts such as bearings, springs, and rollers.
+2. Lubricate moving parts such as bearings, rollers, and spring points.

-4. Apply rust inhibitors to susceptible metal parts.
+4. Apply rust inhibitors to vulnerable metal areas if needed.

 Creating a Customized Maintenance Calendar for Your Climate

-Because environmental factors influence wear, customise your calendar based on location:
+Because environmental conditions influence wear, tailor your calendar to local weather:

 Climate Type Maintenance Focus Frequency

-Coastal (Salt Air) Rust prevention, salt residue removal Quarterly or more frequent
+Coastal (Salt Air) Rust prevention, salt residue removal Quarterly or more often

 Hot/Dry Dust removal, UV protection Monthly